JustRedTTG/PGE_Docs/docs/source/sprites.rst

     ball_i = pe.image.load("ball_01.png"...)
     ball = pe.Sprite(ball_i...)

-Note: once a image or file path is suplied you can't change to the other, aka this would return an error:
+Note: once a image or file path is supplied you can't change to the other, aka this would return an error:

 .. code-block:: python